 Interested individuals are asked to apply online for the course.
 You will then be contacted by telephone by one of the Online Therapy Unit staff members to discuss your concerns and ensure this course is a good fit for you.
 If the course is a good fit, half of individuals will begin the course right away, while the other half of individuals will be asked to wait 12-weeks prior to beginning the course while they continue to access their standard care services (e.g., support groups, physician visits).

 The Wellbeing Course for New Moms is made up of 5 easy to understand lessons and takes 8 weeks to complete.
-Lessons consist of educational materials that are accessed online and are based on cognitive behavioural therapy.
-Clients are encouraged to work on various activities during the week; this often takes several hours.
-Throughout the course, clients will receive support and guidance in the form of emails from their designated online therapist.
+Lessons consist of educational materials based on cognitive behaviour therapy, and are accessed online.
+You will be encouraged to work on various activities during the week; this often takes several hours.
+Throughout the course, you will receive support and guidance in the form of emails from your designated online therapist.

 The Wellbeing Course for New Moms is therapist-assisted.
 This means that during the week, clients can send questions or comments to their designated online therapist though a secure message system.
 On a set day each, the therapist checks the website, reviews client progress on the course and responds to messages.
 Most contact with the therapist is through secure emails, but sometimes therapists contact clients by phone.